A Personalized Dialogue Generator with Implicit User Persona Detection: Related Work

 \subsection{Personalized Dialogue Models}

-Recently, there has been much research exploring different approaches to the task of personalized dialogue generation \cite{yang2020multitask,song2020generating,zheng2020pre,wu2020guiding,xu2021diverse}. $P^2$ BOT \cite{liu2020you} and TTransfo \cite{wolf2019transfertransfo} are recognized state-of-the-art baselines on persona-chat. $P^2$ BOT proposes a transmitter-receiver and mutual persona perception framework which fuses supervised dialogue training and self-play fine-tuning for enhancing the quality of personalized dialogue generation.
+Recently, there has been much research exploring different approaches to the task of personalized dialogue generation \cite{yang2020multitask,song2020generating,zheng2020pre,wu2020guiding,xu2021diverse}. $P^2$ BOT \cite{liu2020you} and TTransfo \cite{wolf2019transfertransfo} are recognized state-of-the-art baselines on persona-chat. $P^2$ BOT proposes a transmitter-receiver and mutual persona perception framework that fuses supervised training and self-play fine-tuning for enhancing the quality of personalized dialogue generation.
 TTransfo combines transfer learning and the Transformer model, and fine-tuning is performed on the pre-trained model by optimizing the multi-task objective function to improve the fluency of personalized responses.
-The aforementioned approaches involve conditioning responses on the additional agent’s persona during inference.
-Instead, the variational method endows us can be flexible to handle the effect of conditions (i.e., context) and independent of external knowledge.
-Moreover, ours further integrates personalized information for the other party into the inference process.
+The aforementioned approaches involve conditioning responses on the additional agent's persona.
+Instead, the variational method allows us to be flexible in handling the effects of conditions (i.e., context) and is independent of external knowledge.
+Our method further integrates the details of the user into the inference process.